jwr1995/PubSep/README.md

 [![PWC](https://img.shields.io/endpoint.svg?url=https://paperswithcode.com/badge/on-time-domain-conformer-models-for-monaural/speech-separation-on-whamr)](https://paperswithcode.com/sota/speech-separation-on-whamr?p=on-time-domain-conformer-models-for-monaural)

 This repository provides training and evalution scripts for the DNN speech separation models described in various papers
+ * "Utterance Weighted Multi-Dilation Temporal Convolutional Networks for Monaural Speech Dereverberation" - https://ieeexplore.ieee.org/document/9914752
- * "Deformable Temporal Convolutional Networks for Monaural Noisy Reverberant Speech Separation" - https://arxiv.org/pdf/2210.15305.pdf.
+ * "Deformable Temporal Convolutional Networks for Monaural Noisy Reverberant Speech Separation" - https://ieeexplore.ieee.org/document/10095230
  * "On Time Domain Conformer Models for Monaural Speech Separation in Noisy Reverberant Acoustic Environments" - https://arxiv.org/pdf/2310.06125.pdf

-As baseline TCN schema is also provided along with tools for estimating computational efficiency.
+A baseline TCN model (from SpeechBrain) is also provided along with tools for estimating computational efficiency.

 This recipe is a fork of the WHAMandWHAMR recipe in the SpeechBrain library (required, see below).
 For more help and information on any SpeechBrain related issues:
  * https://speechbrain.github.io/